AndrewSRea/My_Learning_Port/Bootstrap/Components/Navs_and_Tabs/README.md

 ## Working with flex utilities

-If you need responsive nav variations, consider using a seeries of [flexbox utilities](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Flex#flex).
+If you need responsive nav variations, consider using a series of [flexbox utilities](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Utilities/Flex#flex).
 While more verbose, these utilities offer greater customization across responsive breakpoints.
 In the example below, Bootstrap's nav will be stacked on the lowest breakpoint, then adapt to a horizontal layout that fills the available width starting from the small breakpoint.
 ```
 <nav class="nav nav-pills flex-column flex-sm-row">
     <a class="flex-sm-fill text-sm-center nav-link active" aria-current="page" href="#">Active</a>